 Boeing employees’ internal emails mocked 737 Max’s safety

-Boeing employees knowingly misled the Federal Aviation Administration, mocked the “clowns” and "monkeys” who designed the troubled Boeing 737 MAX and said they'd never let their own family members fly on ride the aircraft that was later involved in two crashes that killed hundreds.
+Boeing employees knowingly misled the Federal Aviation Administration, mocked the “clowns” and "monkeys” who designed the troubled Boeing 737 MAX and said they'd never let their own family members fly on the aircraft that was later involved in two crashes that killed hundreds.

 That’s according to hundreds of pages of internal instant messages and emails Boeing delivered to the FAA and congressional investigators last month, which were released on Thursday.